Search for a doctor or hospital in your network.

 Get News & Updates Directly To Your Inbox

 It’s vital to work with your doctor to keep your blood sugar level in a safe range.
 A healthy eating plan and regular exercise are two ways.
-Be sure to check your blood sugar level and take insulin medication if your doctor prescribes it.
+Be sure to check your blood sugar level often and take insulin medicine if your doctor prescribes it.
+In many cases, blood sugar levels return to normal after giving birth.

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation,